 You may even experience lower cognitive function.
-A new study shows that exposure to high temperatures can result in slower response times.
+A study published in PLOS Medicine shows that exposure to high temperatures can result in slower response times.
 A team followed a group of college students in Boston — one set who lives in air-conditioned dorms and the other set lives in dorms without air conditioning.
 The students performed several tests, and researchers found those who didn't have air-conditioning in their living quarters had slower response times to answering questions and also missed more questions.
 The largest gap in cognitive function was when the students were outside and then went inside to "cool down."

 Beyond the mental ramifications, long-term exposure to extreme heat can also lead to severe physical side effects.

 In the early stages of heat exhaustion, you may experience nausea, lightheadedness and you may be tired and weak, reports WebMD.
 Left untreated, this can turn into heat stroke, which can be life-threatening.
 Symptoms include confusion, agitation, warm, dry skin and uncontrolled body temperature.